Sync Contacts on Android with Gmail Account

 - Now press the Menu>Settings button

 - Select the ‘Merge with Google’ after that confirms the action.
-If you have more than one Gmail accounts you should select the one account which you want to be the default account to host your contacts.
+If you have more than one Gmail accounts, you should select the one account which you want to keep as the default account to host your contacts.

-- A pop-up notify message will appear if everything has been successfully merged.
+- A pop-up notifying message will appear if everything has been successfully merged.

 How to sync your contacts with Gmail account guide:

 - First verify, if you have a Gmail installed on your Android device.